Stop Procrastinating - Do these 8 Things

 Share Your Solutions

 For some, procrastination is an ever present temptation.
 Arm yourself with the best weapons to stop procrastination before it snares you and creates a crisis which is a precursor to stress and all the health issues it can cause.The good news is that procrastination can be conquered.
 Being fully aware of when you are procrastinating is one of the biggest steps you can take to stop procrastination.
-Following the simple steps outlined here can help keep you on the path to warding off procrastination when it strikes.
+Following the simple steps outlined here can help keep you on track when procrastination threatens.

 You may have other techniques and ideas to stop procrastination.
 Don't hesitate to share them in the comment section.
 Your solution may help someone else.